 - Many recognized experts in the field also organize, attend and present at the annual Advanced Cancer Therapies, presented by the Society of Surgical Oncology, formerly organized by the Koch Center at the University of Pittsburgh Medical Center.
 Similar to the Congress noted above, the conference agenda is also generally available and similarly can provide a patient with useful insight into who is active in the space.

 - The ACPMP Research Foundation Medical Advisory Board (“MAB”) consists of recognized experts in the treatment of AC/PMP and peritoneal surface malignancies as determined by a review of each MAB member’s membership application and curriculum vitae by the ACPMP Research Foundation Board of Directors.

 - Nearly all of the ACPMP Research Foundation grant recipients have established clinical programs at their respective institutions with extensive experience treating PMP and Appendix Cancer.

 - All of the institutions hosting past or future ACPMP Regional Patient-Practitioner Symposiums have experience in treating these diseases.

 - Several websites listed on our Helpful Links page contain their own specialist lists.
-When reviewing these lists please keep in mind that there are no uniform criteria used to determine what constitutes a “specialist,” and many of these lists are not updated on a regular basis.
-Our Questions & Considerations when Selecting a Specialist section (above) provides some suggestions in conducting your search.
+When reviewing these lists please keep in mind that there are no uniform criteria used to determine what constitutes a “specialist,” and some of these lists may be out of date.
+Our Questions & Considerations when Selecting a Specialist section (above) provides some suggestions to consider when conducting your search.